Zeng Xueming: Biography

 On 12 April 1927, KMT leader Chiang Kai-shek staged an anti-communist coup in Shanghai and other cities.
 Hồ went into hiding and fled to Hong Kong on 5 May.
 Chinese police raided his residence in Guangzhou on the same day.
 Hồ then traveled to various countries, finally arriving in Bangkok in July 1928.
 In August, he sent a letter to Zeng: "Although we have been separated for almost a year, our feelings for each other do not have to be said in order to be felt.
 At present, I am taking advantage of this opportunity to send you a few words to reassure you, and also to send my greetings and good wishes to your mother."
-This letter was intercepted by the Sûreté.
+This letter was intercepted by the Sûreté(French political police).
 Although she was uninterested in politics, Zeng is recorded as a member of the (Chinese) Communist Youth League from July 1927 to June 1929.
 According to one report, Zeng visited Hồ in the winter of 1929–1930 when he was in Hong Kong.
 In May 1930, Hồ sent a letter asking Zeng to meet him in Shanghai, but her boss hid the letter and she did not receive it in time.
 Hồ was arrested by British police in Hong Kong on 6 June 1931.
 Unknown to him, Zeng attended his court hearing on 10 July 1931, the last time she would see him.
 To evade a French request for extradition, the British announced in 1932 that Hồ was dead and later released him.

 In May 1950, Zeng saw a picture of Hồ in a newspaper and learned that he had become president of the Democratic Republic of Vietnam (North Vietnam).
 She then sent a message to the DRV ambassador in Beijing.
 This message was unanswered.
 She tried again in 1954, but her letter was again unanswered.
 Representatives of the Chinese government told her to stop trying to contact Hồ and promised to provide for her needs.
 By this time, a cult of personality had arisen around Hồ and the North Vietnamese government had an investment in the myth of his celibacy, said to symbolize his total devotion to the revolution.
 For his part, Hồ asked the North Vietnamese consul in Guangzhou to look up Zeng in 1967, but without success.
 Hồ died in September 1969.
-Zeng retired as a midwife in 1977 and in 1979, the Guangdong Provincial Party Committee provided her with a living allowance and assistance for her.
+Zeng retired as a midwife in 1977 and in 1979, the Guangdong Provincial Communist Party Committee provided her with a living allowance and assistance for her.
 She died 14 November 1991 at the age of 86, and was cremated and her ashes scattered at sea.